Public-Knowledge/nta/README.md

 9. if developing locally, install ngrok, which is used to expose localhost URLs to twilio, etc: https://ngrok.com/
 10. start up ngrok:  ./ngrok 3000

+##Server Configuraton

+The application needs to write MP3 files for the Twilio outgoing phonecalls to a directory.
+That directory is currently [app root]/public/data.
+Therefore, you'll want to make sure that the app has write permission to that folder.

 ##App Configuraton

 First find your copy of the configuration file at [package root]/sender/apidata.json.
 You'll notice that it has a number of fields which need to be filled out to connect to the various services used by the application.